Why Your Contact Form Is the Cheapest Fix on Your Contractor Website

 - Submit your own form using your real phone number, in three different formats.
 Try

 This is the single highest-ROI fix on this list.
-It costs nothing, it takes ten minutes, and it can recover leads you didn’t know you were losing because the rejected submissions don’t show up in your analytics.
+It costs nothing, it takes ten minutes, and it can recover leads you did not know you were losing, because the rejected submissions do not show up in your analytics.
 They leave no trace at all.

 This failure is invisible until you trace a lost lead and discover it was submitted on Tuesday and read on Friday.
 By then the homeowner has already had their furnace replaced.

 The fix is not to add a CAPTCHA.
 CAPTCHAs hurt mobile conversion and homeowners hate them.
-The fix is silent spam protection that doesn’t add any friction for legitimate users:
+The fix is silent spam protection that does not add any friction for legitimate users:

 - Honeypot fields.
 A hidden field that real users never see and never fill out, but bots populate automatically.
 Any submission with that field filled gets silently rejected.
 WPForms, Gravity, and Fluent all support honeypots.
 Most have them off by default.